Starsakary/TronjDocument/mddocs/RPC API Client.md

 Tron network has two types of resources: *bandwidth* and *energy*. *System contracts* consume only bandwidth and *Smart contracts* may need both(only trigger calls).

-### System Contract.
+### System Contract

 System contract is one feature of TRON network.

-A Transaction in TRON is a system contract call, the TronClient(transaction) APIs include two types: *Send a transaction APIs* and *Query APIs*.
+A Transaction equals to a system contract call, there are two types of APIs: *Transaction API* and *Query API*.

 #### Send a transaction APIs
-The routine for sending refers to [Sending Transaction](https://github.com/Starsakary/TronjDocs/blob/develop/source/mddocs/Sending%20Transaction.md).
+The routine of sending transactions is: [Sending Transaction](Sending Transaction.md).

 **# transfer(String from, String to, long amount)**